Darkov3/better-editables/README.md

 - create validator method should auto attach the validator to an element after create, if called from an element
 - methods and functions should return appropriate objects
 - if editable element has no id, it should be added and it should be equal to the editable field name. if the id is already taken or the field name is empty: throw error
+- add option to hide input field in date time picker

 Features:
 - add typeahead type <- priority
-- add checklist type (with radio buttons support) <- priority
+- add radio buttons type <- priority
 - add select2 type <- priority
-- add multiple input type <- priority
 - add documentation <- priority
 - add function to apply option on all editables at once
 - add more comments